hoofmonger/good-README-generator/02-Homework/Develop/README.md

-# README GENERATOR
+# Good README Generator
   ## Description
- create useable README for any future project
+ create a node.js program that generates a useable README for any future project
   ## Table of Contents

   - [Installation](#installation)